IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 <br>

 When the Java compiler is run, by having the com.ibm.streams.operator.jar file in the class path, the Java compiler invokes the Streams annotation processor to process the annotations on the Java primitive operator class.
 The Streams annotation processor generates an `operatorName$StreamsModel.class' which contains all the information required to run the Java operator from SPL.
 Using this information, the annotation processor then generates the operator model for the Java primitive operator.

-<div class="alert alert-info" role="alert"><b>Best Practice: </b>In our example, we used com.ibm.streams.operator.jar to demonstrate key concepts with Java primitive operator.
-As a best practice, you should include the com.ibm.streams.operator.samples.jar in the classpath.
-This jar provides common patterns, like source and sink operators, that you can extend when implementing your Java primitive operator.
-For more details, refer to <a href="https://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/samples/overview-summary.html">Java Primitive Operator Sample Javadoc</a></div>

 When `spl-make-toolkit` is run, the toolkit indexer scans the toolkit for operator model.
 It includes operators defined in the operator model into the toolkit index.
 This step is required to make the Java primitive operator accessible from SPL.